OlafHaag/AvatarComponentCombinations/README.md

 - export_path: Target folder for batch-exporting GLB files with full-body outfits.
 - n_combinations: Number of full-body outfits to export.
 Optional.
 Default is 10.
 - [PLANNED] use_import_texture_variants: Import other texture variants of components.
-- [PLANNED] use_only_whole_sets: Combine only components with the same texture variants.
+- [PLANNED] use_only_matching_sets: Combine only components with the same texture variants.

 ## Conventions